Daniel Stückler: HB Køge

 On 30 December 2016, it was announced that Stückler had signed a contract with HB Køge and would join the club in January 2017.
 He left the club again in summer 2017.

-FC Helsingør
+Helsingør

 On 28 July 2017, Stückler signed a contract with Danish Superliga side FC Helsingør.
 He made his debut on 29 September 2017 as a second-half substitute in a 5–1 loss against AGF.

-Lyngby BK
+Lyngby

-On 9 July 2018, Stückler signed a contract with Danish First Division club Lyngby BK.
+On 9 July 2018, Stückler signed a contract with Danish 1st Division club Lyngby.
 He left the club at the end of the season.

 B.93

 On 22 July 2019 B.93 announced, that Stückler had joined the club.
 Stückler left B.93 again at the end of the 2020-21 season.

 Ishøj

+On 2 August 2021, Stückler joined Denmark Series club Ishøj IF.
+He immediately made an impact in his debut, scoring a brace to help his side to a 4–1 win over Herstedøster IC on 7 August 2021.
+During his first season at the club, Stückler scored 20 goals in 25 league appearances, and contributed strongly to the team's promotion to the Danish 3rd Division.

+Stückler scored his first hat-trick for the club on 8 October 2022 in a 8–1 victory against Dalum.

+He left Ishøj after finishing as top goalscorer of the Danish 3rd Division in the 2022–23 season with 22 goals, to focus on his civil career as a lawyer.

+VB 1968

-On 2 August 2021, Stückler joined Ishøj IF.
+In August 2023, Stückler joined Denmark Series club VB 1968.

 International career

 Stückler represented Denmark at various youth levels from 2012 to 2016.
 Although born in Denmark, Stückler is eligible to represent Iran and Austria through his parents and stated that he would consider a call-up from the Iranian national football team.